adambard/learnxinyminutes-docs/bash.html.markdown

 # If you get too much output in your terminal, or from a script, the command
 # `clear` clears your screen
 clear
-# Ctrl-L also works for clearning output
+# Ctrl-L also works for clearing output

 # Reading a value from input:
 echo "What's your name?"